microsoft/lage/docs/guide/cli.md

 Setting this allows lage to keep running even if a task has failed.
-When a failure happens in `--continue` mode, it halts all other dependent targets but continue to build as much as possible
+When a failure happens in `--continue` mode, it halts all other dependent targets but continues to build as much as possible.

 Example: `lage build --continue`